-Our U.S. and global large cap equity services mostly outperformed their benchmarks for the three-month period ending March 31, 2012.
-We attribute this outperformance to our adherence to our core investment discipline, which focuses on long-term value characteristics such as inexpensive cash flows in value stocks and undervalued earnings growth potential in growth stocks.
-During last year's more short term oriented equity markets, those characteristics were not rewarded.
-During the first quarter of this year, global economic conditions improved, investor risk appetites began to normalize and stock correlations began to fall, creating better conditions for bottom-up stock selection and our portfolios to outperform.
-Our core research approach has not wavered; we believe that staying true to our investment disciplines is in our clients' best interests over the long term.
+Our U.S. and global large cap equity services underperformed their benchmarks for the three-month period ending June 30, 2012.
+We attribute this underperformance to our adherence to our core investment discipline, which focuses on long-term value characteristics such as inexpensive cash flows in value stocks and undervalued earnings growth potential in growth stocks.
+Although the current, more short-term oriented equity markets have not rewarded these characteristics, our core research approach has not wavered; we believe that staying true to our investment disciplines is in our clients' best interests over the long term.
+For the six-month period ended June 30, 2012, the underperformance in our U.S. and global large cap equity services was in most cases more muted given our portfolios' generally better performance during the first quarter of this year, a period of stronger global equity markets and better conditions for bottom-up stock selection.

-Our fixed income services generally outperformed their benchmarks for the three-month period ended March 31, 2012, as risk aversion subsided and the credit markets continued their recovery.
+Our fixed income services generally outperformed their benchmarks for the three-month period ended June 30, 2012, despite weak global markets and a spike in risk aversion.